 By the 1960s, Ocean Spray—originally founded as a growers’ collective in 1930—began publishing recipe booklets to promote using the tart little berries in more foods and drinks.
 Naturally, this push included cocktails.
 One particular cocktail was dubbed the Sea Breeze and featured cranberry juice, which may be the first instance of the popular drink containing cranberry.

 Today, the Savoy’s Sea Breeze Cooler is largely under-the-radar, supplanted by the modern vodka-spiked version.
 The cocktail is thirst-quenching, delicious and simple to make, so it’s easy to see why it caught on.
 Bottled cranberry juice continues to be the popular choice, as fresh juice is typically too tart to work by itself.
 But freshly squeezed grapefruit is always a good idea.
 Its rich citrus notes contribute to the cocktail’s restorative sensibilities and quaffability.

-Whether you’re on a beach or just trying to conjure beach vibes with your drinking habits, the Sea Breeze is ready to help.
-Built in the same glass you drink it in, there’s no easier way to bring the sunny weather to your door.
+The Sea Breeze is ready to help, whether you’re on a beach or just trying to conjure beach vibes with your drinking habits.
+Built in the same glass you drink it in, there’s no easier way to bring the sunny weather your way.

 - 1 1/2 ounces vodka

 - 3 ounces cranberry juice

 - 1 1/2 ounces grapefruit juice, freshly squeezed